Salt & Wind Travel

 Big Oak Flat Entrance: Groveland

-The family-run bed and breakfast The Berkshire Inn gets high marks from our travel planning clients who want to stay local.
-Just a couple-minute drive from the town of Groveland, you can enjoy this quiet escape in the wilderness while having the conveniences of town nearby.
+What You’ll Love: The family-run bed and breakfast, The Berkshire Inn, gets high marks from our travel planning clients who want to stay local.
+As such, consider this when searching for the best places to stay near Yosemite National Park.
+It is just a couple-minute drive east of the town of Groveland, so it’s the best of both worlds: you can escape in the wilderness while enjoying the conveniences of a town nearby.

 The Berkshire Inn, 19950 CA-120, Groveland, CA 95321

-Many a Northern California family has stories of staying at the Evergreen Lodge at Yosemite.
-Set between Groveland and the Big Oak Flat Entrance, this is a sprawling mountain lodge with everything you need, from food to live music.
-The Hetch Hetchy park entrance is just one mile away, while the Big Oak Flat Entrance is a few minutes beyond that.
+What You’ll Love: Set between Groveland and the Big Oak Flat Entrance, this sprawling mountain lodge has everything you need, from food to live music.
+The Hetch Hetchy Park entrance is just one mile away, while the Big Oak Flat Entrance is a few miles away.
+This is among the top places to stay near Yosemite National Park for those seeking a property with numerous amenities and activities.

 Evergreen Lodge at Yosemite, 33160 Evergreen Rd, Groveland, CA 95321

-A sister property to Evergreen Lodge, the Rush Creek Lodge at Yosemite is the newest lodging option.
-Along with the Evergreen Lodge, this is one of the largest resorts in the area and has many options for lodging, dining, and activities.
+What You’ll Love: The Rush Creek Lodge is the Evergreen’s sister property.
+Along with the Evergreen Lodge, this is one of the largest resorts in the area, offering numerous options for lodging, dining, and activities.
 Both properties also have a youth program that teaches job and life skills to underserved Bay Area youth.

 Rush Creek Lodge at Yosemite, 34001 CA-120, Groveland, CA 95321